kosmos-industrie40/kosmos-ml-wrapper/README.rst

 successive workflow.

-The ML Wrapper class listens to the trigger topic and publishes results to the correspnding result topic when deployed.
+The ML Wrapper class listens to the trigger topic and publishes results to the corresponding result topic when deployed.
 This frees any ML engineer from having to deal with all overhead that comes with setting up the handling of MQTT messaging within the project.